 In 2015, 79% of adults did not meet recommendations for both aerobic and muscle-strengthening physical activity.
 Over 1 in 3 adults (about 92.1 million) had at least one type of cardiovascular disease.

-Clearly, an average person is a not a healthy person.
+Clearly, the average person is not healthy.
 Getting diagnosed with diseases has become a common thing.

 Your health and fitness have to rise above an average person if you want to live well and feel good in your body.

 Raise your standards by eating healthy foods, training your body, sleeping well, and relaxing on purpose.